paulosuzart/fiscalia/README.md

-API Http do APIx API Manager.
+API for registering users of you API.

 @paulosuzart

 `model` package, `entity` and `query` strategy for MYSQL
 =======================================================